stevegroom/ispcheck/README.md

 ## Next steps

-Create version that can be called from Jenkins (or Jenkins in a docker container)
+Create version that can be called from Jenkins (or Jenkins in a docker container).

 __Steve Groom__
 __2019-04-06__